ryanhellyer/unique-headers/README.md

 ### 2.1.3 - 2026-05-10

-* Fix: Resolved issue where custom header images would not display on WooCommerce product category pages due to taxonomy caching at plugin init time
+* Resolved issue where custom header images would not display on WooCommerce product category pages due to taxonomy caching at plugin init time
-* Fix: Restored ability to upload video headers in the customizer
+* Restored ability to upload video headers in the customizer

 ### 2.1.2 - 2026-05-08